FACT-Finder/snage/changelog/37-find.md

 # Add `snage find <condition>`

-You can use `snage find` to find change log files matching the condition.
+You can use `snage find` to find change log notes matching the condition.
 ```bash
 $ snage find "issue = #21"
 changelog/21-bundle.md